[Japanese/English]

 My research interests are in functional programming, type theory and computational logic.
 More specifically, I am interested in staged computation (program generation) and program transformation, continuations and control operators, and program verification and interactive theorem proving.
 Recently, I am interested in applying these theoretical results to application areas including various high-performance computing algorithms.

-I am leading the Programming Logic Group (Laboratory) in the Department of Computer Science, and supervising around 10 graduate and undergraduate students with Hiroshi Unno.
+I am leading the Programming Logic Group (Laboratory) in the Department of Computer Science, and supervising around 10 graduate and undergraduate students.

 I have served for a number of international events as organizers, pc members etc. In 2016, I served as the General Chair of International Symposium on Functional and Logic Programming (FLOPS2016), and will serve as a Program Co-Chair of ACM SIGPLAN Workshop on Functional High-Performance Computing (FHPC'16), and the Director of ACM International Collegiate Programming Contest (ICPC), Asia Tsukuba Regional Contest.
 I am a steering committee member of FLOPS series, and an executive committee member of Asian Association for Foundation of Software (AAFS).